HadrienG2/cpal-experiment/README.md

 - It provides zero guarantee of synchronization between audio streams (unlike, say, PortAudio or JACK, which call you for all streams of a given device at once, leaving ugly stream sync for exotic multi-device use cases only).

+Fixing this myself would require making myself familiar with the relevant APIs from Apple and Microsoft, which I have no interest in as long as I'm just playing around.
+For now, I'll just use JACK/Pulse/PortAudio bindings directly.